-- · MAT Fulltime: a three-semester full-time format; - · MAT in Your Community: a two-semester part-time, plus two-semester full-time format; or - · MAT @ Night: a five-semester part-time format (the last semester is full time).
+- 1. MAT Fulltime: a three-semester full-time format - 2.
+MAT in Your Community: a two-semester part-time, plus two-semester full-time format - 3.
+MAT @ Night: a five-semester part-time format (the last semester is full time)